Prices verified May 1 · Always confirm at the retailer before buying.

 What's the difference between LiFePO4 and lithium-ion batteries?

-LiFePO4 (lithium iron phosphate) lasts 3,000-4,000 charge cycles — roughly 10 years of daily use — versus 500-1,000 cycles for older NMC lithium-ion.
-LiFePO4 is also far more thermally stable, which is why every major brand in 2026 (Anker, EcoFlow, Jackery, Bluetti) uses it across their flagship lines.
-NMC is now mostly limited to budget no-name stations and older Goal Zero models.
-The cost difference at retail is small; the lifespan difference is enormous.
+LiFePO4 (lithium iron phosphate) lasts 3,000–4,000 charge cycles — roughly 10 years of daily use — versus 500–1,000 cycles for older NMC lithium-ion chemistry.
+LiFePO4 is also thermally stable and non-flammable.
+Every major brand in 2026 (Anker, EcoFlow, Jackery, Bluetti) uses LiFePO4 across their flagship lines for exactly these reasons.

 Can I charge a portable power station with solar panels?